lolgab/snunit/README.md

 }
 ```

-Further informations can be found in `unitd` logs in the running terminal.
+Further information can be found in `unitd` logs in the running terminal.

 ## Sync and async support